syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/backstage.md

 ## Configure footer items

-You can add the backstage footer menu items by setting the [items]() property with a boolean property of [isFooter]() as a condition for items to render in footer.
+You can use the `isFooter` property in the `items` collection to add the backstage menu footer items.
+By default, the value is false.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}